LionNB2

 Phyllis Hawkes Studio

 Note that images are not actual size and not relative in size to each other.
 Use the measurements to determine the actual size.
+All measurements are in inches.

 © Phyllis Hawkes.
 All rights reserved.